 Providing choice and flexibility to our customers as to when and how they deploy Oracle applications and infrastructure technologies are important elements of our corporate strategy.
 In recent periods, customer demand for our applications and infrastructure technologies delivered through our Oracle Cloud Services has increased.
-To address customer demand and enable customer choice, we have introduced certain programs for customers to pivot their applications and infrastructure software licenses and the related license support to the Oracle Cloud for new deployments and to migrate to and expand with the Oracle Cloud for their existing workloads.
+To address customer demand and enable customer choice, we have certain programs for customers to pivot their applications and infrastructure software licenses and the related license support to the Oracle Cloud for new deployments and to migrate to and expand with the Oracle Cloud for their existing workloads.
 The proportion of our cloud services revenues relative to our total revenues has increased and we expect this trend to continue.
-Cloud services revenues represented 37% of our total revenues for each of the three and six months ended November 30, 2023 and 31% of our total revenues for each of the three and six months ended November 30, 2022.
+Cloud services revenues represented 42% of our total revenues for each of the three- and six-month periods ended November 30, 2024, and 37% of our total revenues for each of the three- and six-month periods ended November 30, 2023.